-Figure 51 Basic Setting > IPv6 > IPv6 Configuration > IPv6 Prefix Setup
+Figure 77 Basic Setting > IPv6 > IPv6 Configuration > IPv6 Prefix Setup

-Table 28 Basic Setting > IPv6 > IPv6 Configuration > IPv6 Prefix Setup
+Table 32 Basic Setting > IPv6 > IPv6 Configuration > IPv6 Prefix Setup

 LABEL DESCRIPTION Interface Select the IPv6 interface you want to configure.
 Prefix Set the IPv6 prefix that the Switch includes in router advertisements for this interface.
 Prefix Length Set the prefix length that the Switch includes in router advertisements for this interface.

-Table 28 Basic Setting > IPv6 > IPv6 Configuration > IPv6 Prefix Setup (continued)

-LABEL DESCRIPTION Valid Lifetime Specify how long (from 0 to 4294967295 seconds) the prefix is valid for on-link determination.
+Valid Lifetime Specify how long (from 0 to 4294967295 seconds) the prefix is valid for on-link determination.
 Preferred Lifetime Specify how long (from 0 to 4294967295 seconds) that addresses generated from the prefix via stateless address autoconfiguration remain preferred.
 The preferred lifetime cannot exceed the valid lifetime.

+Table 32 Basic Setting > IPv6 > IPv6 Configuration > IPv6 Prefix Setup (continued)

-Flags Select No-Autoconfig Flag to not allow IPv6 hosts to use this prefix for stateless address autoconfiguration.
+LABEL DESCRIPTION Flags Select No-Autoconfig Flag to not allow IPv6 hosts to use this prefix for stateless address autoconfiguration.
 Select No-Onlink Flag to not allow the specified prefix to be used for on-link determination.
 Select No-Advertise Flag to set the Switch to not include the specified IPv6 prefix, prefix length in router advertisements for this interface.
 Add Click this to create a new entry or to update an existing one.
 This saves your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the nonvolatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
 Clear Click Clear to reset the fields to the factory defaults.
 Index This is the interface index number.
 Click on an index number to change the settings.
 Interface This is the name of the IPv6 interface you created.
 Prefix/Prefix Length This field displays the IPv6 prefix and prefix length that the Switch includes in router advertisements for this interface.
 Valid Lifetime This field displays the IPv6 prefix valid lifetime.
 Preferred Lifetime This field displays the preferred lifetime of an IPv6 address generated from the prefix.
+Select an entry's check box to select a specific entry.
+Otherwise, select the check box in the table heading row to select all entries.
 Delete Check the entry(ies) that you want to remove in the Delete column and then click Delete to remove the selected entry(ies) from the summary table.
 Cancel Click Cancel to clear the Delete check boxes.

-6.7.10 IPv6 Neighbor Setup
+8.7.10 IPv6 Neighbor Setup